santroma1/distractor_generation_spanish/data_annotating_notes.md

 # Friday May 19th - Saturday May 20th

-Dates and Numbers 0
+Dates and Numbers 6

-Names 0
+Names 6

-Phrases 1
+Phrases 18

-Total 1
+Total 30

 ## Comments
+560. Check infinitive and verbs
+567. Check cases
+568. Plural and correct person
+575. Cases

 # Total